 - Decide on which devices you use: mobile phones, action cameras and/or 360° cameras.
 Also, think about the equipment you need for mounting.
-If you’re looking for a simple car mount for your mobile phone, you can get one for free from Mapillary (submit a request).
+If you’re looking for a simple car mount for your mobile phone, you can find recommendations here.

 - Prepare your devices beforehand: make sure the batteries are charged and you have enough storage space.
 See that you have installed the Mapillary app (or any external apps you may be using).
 If you plan a longer mapping session, think about charging opportunities (like car chargers or power banks) and extra storage (like micro-SD cards or periodically transferring the images to a computer or an external memory device).

 - Divide and conquer: if you have a group of mappers, divide into groups to cover the area, section by section.